Vivian Lee, AIA, LEED AP

 - Featuring neighborhood history, projects, and spaces designed/built/developed/led by women

-The Design Salon is an informal event (not organized by the AIA), that is intended to provide a platform to learn about the design work by women design leaders, and to share the initiatives in how we are collectively doing to elevate and promote women in design leadership roles.
-Sara, and Vivian, along with Jennifer Yoos (Principal/CEO, VJAA), and Mary Springer (Senior Associate, Snow Kreilich) will present selected projects for 5-10 minutes each, followed by a lively discussion on topics that are pertinent in Design and Leadership.
+The Design Salon is an informal event intended to give women design leaders a platform to share their work and for the participants to discuss various collective initiatives to elevate and promote women in design leadership roles.
+Sara, and Vivian, along with Jennifer Yoos (Principal/CEO, VJAA), and Mary Springer (Senior Associate, Snow Kreilich Architects) will present selected projects, followed by a lively discussion moderated and facilitated by Karen Lu (Snow Kreilich Architects, Minneapolis) and Rosalind Tsang (RAMSA, New York) on topics that are pertinent in Design and Leadership.

 What: Design Salon